espadrine/compressor-benchmark/README.md

 ### 2. Loading

 You want *fast downloads*.
+For instance, you serve assets for a website.
 To truly shine there, you need to have previously compressed the files to disk once.
 The time needed to get the file loaded from the server to your client is the sum of two pieces: first, you need to transfer the compressed zip, then the client needs to extract it.

 Your hope is that the time won by transfering less bytes will more than make up for the time lost by extracting them.